Schoenus quartziticus

-Schoenus quartziticus is a species of sedge endemic to the Agulhas Plain region of southern South Africa.
+Schoenus quartziticus is a species of sedge endemic to the Agulhas Plain region of the Western Cape Province in southern South Africa.

 Diagnostic characters

 Key diagnostic characters of this species include spikelets that are mostly less than 4.0 mm in length, with thin and membranaceous glumes.
 The plants resemble Schoenus exilis; however, the nutlets of S. quartziticus are broad elliptic, while those of S. exilis are narrow elliptic in shape.